Jacobventer/iot_environmental_data_pipeline/readme.md

 # IoT Environmental Sensor Data Pipeline
 ## Overview

-This project implements a portable data engineering system to ingest, store, and manage IoT environmental sensor telemetry data for municipal analysis and citizen alerting.
+The aim of this project was to build and implement a portable data engineering system.
+The pipeline should be able to load, store, and manage IoT environmental sensor telemetry data for municipal analysis of a smart city.
-The focus is on modern data engineering practices such as containerization, batch ingestion, and scalable storage.

 Environmental sensor deployments produce large volumes of time-series data.
-To support long-term planning and analytical needs, this project implements a **Dockerized pipeline** that loads environmental sensor data into a **schema-flexible database (MongoDB)** in batches, ensuring future adaptability when new sensors with unknown structures are introduced.
+To suppurt future scalability and long term planning, this project provides a Dockerised pipeline.
+Environmental IoT device data in loaded into a schema-flexible dattabase, MongoDB.
+This will help with future sensor integration of known structured data.

 ## Problem Statement

-Municipal planners require reliable historical insights into environmental conditions, and real-time data availability to alert citizens when thresholds are exceeded.
-However, sensor structures may vary and evolve in the future, making fixed database schemas impractical.
-This system addresses schema flexibility, portability, and maintainability.
+Municipal planners need quality historical environmental data.
+This can help improve long term city condictions and help with a citizen alterting applicaiton.
+Future sensor structures are unknown so the database must be able to handle a flexible schema.

 ## Project Structure
 ```bash